Cycling Routes and Maps

-Richmond has an extensive network of both on-street and off-street cycling routes that can connect you to the city's major attractions and destinations.
-To start your exploration of Richmond by bike, have a look at or print out maps of the city's cycling network and trails system.
+Richmond has an extensive network of both on- and off-street cycling routes connecting to the city's major attractions and destinations.
+To start exploring Richmond by bike, look at or print out maps of the city's cycling network and trails system.

-- Richmond Trails & Cycling Map - map of existing trails and on-street bike routes as of 2013.
-The city currently has about 50 kilometres of designated on-street bike routes.
-The back page of the map includes suggested scenic cycling routes plus other cycling and trails information and tips.
+- Richmond Recreational Trails & Cycling Map - Current map of existing trails and on- and off-street bike routes.
+The city currently has nearly 80 kilometres of designated on-and off-street bike routes.
+The map includes suggested scenic destinations plus cycling safety tips and regulations.
 Hard copies of the maps are available at City Hall, community centres and libraries.

-- TransLink Regional Cycling Map - map of existing on-street and off-street bike routes for the entire region as of 2012 as well as sub-regional maps.
+- TransLink Regional Cycling Map - Maps of existing on- and off-street bike routes for the entire region as well as sub-regional maps.

-- Parks, Trails & Cycling - link to the Parks & Recreation page that provides detailed maps of the off-street trails system by local area.
+- Parks, Trails & Cycling - Link to the Parks page that provides detailed maps of the off-street trails system by local area.

 Highway 99 / George Massey Tunnel

 Cyclists are restricted by law from riding in the Highway 99 / George Massey Tunnel between Richmond and Delta.
 Options for getting across are:

 - Public buses: All transit buses are equipped with bike racks that are capable of carrying two bikes.
 Find out bus route information and schedules at www.translink.ca.